 Air quality will not be negatively impacted because Thornton and/or the TWP contractors will develop a fugitive dust control plan, submit an air pollution emissions notice, and obtain a permit from CDPHE prior to construction activities in accordance with state air quality regulations and will mitigate fugitive dust caused by construction activities.
 Permanent facilities associated with the TWP will comply with air pollution control regulations.
 Thornton heard community concerns that the diesel-powered backup generator associated with the source water pump station as proposed in the Application would be noisy and have emissions detrimental to nearby residents and the community as a whole.
-In response, Thornton was able to confirm with PVREA that it is possible for PVREA to extend a second, redundant power feed to the source water pump station for emergency backup power; therefore, an emergency diesel powered backup generator at the source water pump station site.
+In response, Thornton was able to confirm with PVREA that it is possible for PVREA to extend a second, redundant power feed to the source water pump station for emergency backup power; therefore, an emergency diesel powered backup generator will not be required.
+Accordingly, Thornton proposes as a condition of approval, that it not place a permanent emergency diesel powered backup generator at the source water pump station site.
 This will eliminate the noise and emissions otherwise associated with a diesel backup generator.